 The mushrooms have been preserved properly due to them being inside the amber and can be divided into four groups.
 A stalk along with a cap and gills is visible in most of the amber.

 The oldest kind of amber mushroom ever found is a million years older than the newly discovered mushrooms.
 The newly discovered fossils are a part of the 111,000 discovered fossils from Burma, which are kept in Nanjing Institute of Geology and Paleontology in China.

 The findings of the research team portray an old ecological community, which includes varied mushrooms and beetles.
 The beetles which are preserved have big mandibles, along with big apical labial palpomeres, as well as a particular kind of sensory organ system.

 According to the study, the beetles were discovered inside the amber in northeastern China and Burma.
 The study also shows that these conserved fossils portray the features of modern beetles, as well as the feeding habit of mushrooms.

 The researchers were surprised by how well the fossils have been preserved and said they looked similar to present-day mushrooms.

-The results of the study have been published in teh journal Nature.
+The results of the study were published in the journal Nature.